Hexworks/hexworks-site/_authors/addamsson.md

 ---

 Pragmatic software engineer and designer who is also part of the open source [community](https://github.com/adam-arold).
-When I'm not programming I'm writing articles about it.
+When not programming he is writing articles about it.